FUNdoing - Activities for Team Builders

 Hope this is a revelation to some of you - it sure was for me! ("WOW, how easy was that?!")

-Any other ways to set up the juggle?
-Comment below.
+Do you know any other ways to set up the juggle?
+Leave us a Comment below.

 2 Comments